 The Basics: How to Use "So" and "Such"

 Look at this sentence: Audrey was so beautiful woman.

-Does the grammar look okay to you?
+Does the grammar look correct to you?
 If you think so, then you need to study the rules of so and such again because the sentence is wrong!

 Let's review the basic grammar rules for so and such: